-Woody Allen (1935-present) in one of his forty or so films called "Hannah and Her Sisters" said, "I don't want to gain immortality through my work.
+Woody Allen (1935-present), in one of his forty or so films called "Hannah and Her Sisters," said, "I don't want to gain immortality through my work.
 I want to gain immortality by not dying."
-Woody had a point but Jesus said in John 11.25-26, "I am the resurrection and the life.
+Woody had a point, but Jesus said in John 11.25-26, "I am the resurrection and the life.
 He who believes in me will live, even though he dies, and whoever lives and believes in me will never die."
-We expect because of our devotion to God's Son to gain heaven's immortality because it is a natural part of our being, something to be expected after we die. ✞
+We expect our devotion to God's Son to gain heaven's immortality because it is a natural part of our being, something to be experienced when we die. ✞

-The English poet William Langland (1332-1386) in his quest for the true Christian life in his poem "Piers Plowman" wrote of the finality of death in the antiquated English language as "ded as a dore-nayl."
-A "dead doornail" here is a reference in Middle English to a hand-forged nail that was driven through a vertical board and a horizontal one perhaps in a door and the point of the nail was then bent over so that it cannot be pulled out.
-There was a certain finality in being "as dead as a doornail."
+The English poet William Langland (1332-1386), in his quest for the authentic Christian life in his poem "Piers Plowman," wrote of the finality of death in the antiquated English language as "ded as a dore-nayl."
+A "dead doornail" here is a reference in Middle English to a hand-forged nail driven through a vertical board and a horizontal one in a door, and the point of the metal fastener was then bent over so that no one could pull it out.
+There is an absolute finality in being "as dead as a doornail."
 It was really "dead."
 We will all be "as dead as a doornail" in this respect until Jesus personally gives us immortality.
 It is a "miracle happening" for every Christian.
 Jesus said in John 8.51, "I tell you the truth, if anyone keeps my word, he will never see death."
 There is no death in store for the believer.
 Death means separation.
-Natural death is the separation of the spirit from the body and spiritual death is the separation of the soul from God.
-Christians will not see death for their souls will never be separated from God! ✞
+Natural death separates the spirit from the body, and spiritual death separates the soul from God.
+Christians will not see the end, for their souls will never be separated from God! ✞

 To a computer, I am just another number.